JKhawaja/concurrency/Outline.md

 - *Wait Freedom* (most strict)
     + Per-operation progress guarantees.
 Every operation is guaranteed to complete in a finite number of steps.

+### Problem

+- Technically, our concepts are not free of "blocking"
+    + In that, threads can still stall internally and cause dependents to stall forever as well.
+    + IDEA: implement a form of preemption where a thread waits a maximum amount of time on a dependency before moving ahead, and possibly the thread that has not completed is removed and a new thread assigned to its position.

 ## Code

-Graphs are global.
-Threads that are assigned nodes from the graph can cause the nodes to change state and signal that state.

-###Extensional Lists vs. Intensional Conditions
+### Extensional Lists vs. Intensional Conditions

 Intensional Conditions: would have to be part of a Breadth-First or Depth-First traversal, where every node and edge in the CDS would be compared against the defined condition, and if it passed, would be considered accessible by the UI.